DevOps

 20 min read

 Migrating from JFrog Artifactory to CloudRepo represents one of the most impactful cost optimizations your organization can make.
-Teams regularly save $138,000+ annually while escaping JFrog’s complex licensing model and surprise egress fees.
+Teams regularly save 80%+ on repository costs while escaping JFrog’s complex licensing model and surprise egress fees.
 This comprehensive guide provides everything you need for a successful migration.

 Why Teams Are Escaping JFrog Artifactory